-The LNG boom in the U.S. shows no sign of abating; global spot gas prices hit record highs even before the onset of Europe's latest supply crisis.
-In October 2021, FERC approved requests to increase LNG production capacity from Sabine Pass and Corpus Christi LNG by an aggregate amount of 0.7 Bcf/d.
-The expansion of export capacity from zero (the U.S. first exported

-LNG as recently as February 2016) to global leading levels in a six-year period has primarily been financed by project finance capital, and new facilities (including Golden Pass LNG, the eighth U.S. LNG export facility) are expected to rely on project finance to meet their considerable financing needs.
+The LNG boom in the U.S. shows no sign of abating; global spot gas prices were hitting record highs even before the onset of Europe's recent supply crisis.
+The expansion of export capacity from zero (the U.S. first exported LNG around February 2016) to current global leading levels in an eight-year period has primarily been financed by project finance capital, and new facilities (including Golden Pass LNG, Plaquemines and Corpus Christi Stage III) are expected to rely on project finance to meet their considerable financing needs.